Mastercard/connect-components-web-sdk/docs/CC-SDK-WEB-DOCS.md

 });
 ```
 #### Successful Financial Institution Connection
-If the connection to the financial institution was successful, the [success]((#1-success)) event payload will contain the `customerId`, `institutionId`, `accountId`, and `institutionLoginId` (Mastercard documentation for these fields can be found: [customerId](https://api-reference.finicity.com/#/rest/models/structures/customer), [institutionId](https://api-reference.finicity.com/#/rest/models/structures/institution), [accountId](https://api-reference.finicity.com/#/rest/models/structures/customer-account), [institutionLoginId](https://api-reference.finicity.com/#/rest/api-endpoints/accounts/get-customer-accounts-by-institution-login-id)).
+If the connection to the financial institution was successful, the [success]((#1-success)) event payload will scale-down the `customerId`, `institutionId`, `accountId`, and `institutionLoginId` (Mastercard documentation for these fields can be found: [customerId](https://api-reference.finicity.com/#/rest/models/structures/customer), [institutionId](https://api-reference.finicity.com/#/rest/models/structures/institution), [accountId](https://api-reference.finicity.com/#/rest/models/structures/customer-account), [institutionLoginId](https://api-reference.finicity.com/#/rest/api-endpoints/accounts/get-customer-accounts-by-institution-login-id)).
 With these values your application's server can request the customer's financial information from the Mastercard Open Banking API.
 ```json
 [{
   "customerId": "<customerId>",